ergoplatform/ergodocs/docs/node/testnet/cpu-mining.md

 # CPU Mining

-If you want to mine your own blocks on the testnet, you'll need to enable `mining` and disable `useExternalMiner` in your configuration file.
+## Getting Set-up
+> Please refer to [node](node.md) for basic node set-up up to this point.

+To CPU mine on the testnet, your `testnet.conf` should look like this.

 ```
 ergo {